 A heat exchanger is the furnace’s component that actually heats the air that flows through the system.
 It is made up of a set of tubes and coils that loops the airflow through the furnace to heat the air inside.
 A crack in these tubes and coils can lead to the gases being burned in the furnace, such as carbon monoxide, sulfur dioxide, and nitrous oxide, leaking into your home.
 These dangerous gases can cause illness, or in extreme cases, death.

-How can you tell if a cracked Heat Exchanger is the issue?
+How can you tell if it is cracked?

 Evidence of soot, a black carbon buildup, on the inside of the furnace is a sign that there could be improperly adjusted burners or a cracked heat exchanger.
 Soot is caused when your furnace isn’t burning cleanly, like when there is incomplete combustion.